-- Milk: I recommend whole milk, but have seen some aunties use sweetened condensed milk and omit the sugar.
-I’ve also seen a 50/50 mix of whole milk and heavy cream used to make it extra rich.
-You can also use coconut milk as a vegan version.
+The best milk to use: I recommend whole milk, but have seen some aunties use sweetened condensed milk and omit the sugar.
+I've also seen a 50/50 mix of whole milk and heavy cream used to make it extra rich.
 The milk powder helps thicken the consistency of the halwa, but too much can also ruin the texture.
-If you’re unsure, omit the milk powder and use an extra quarter cup of milk.
+If you're unsure, omit the milk powder and use an extra quarter cup of milk.
 You may need to continue simmering for a longer period in this case.

 You can store gajar ka halwa in an airtight container in the fridge for up to 5 days.

 Substitute milk in gajar ka halwa with coconut milk for a vegan version.
 Substitute the milk powder with coconut milk powder or omit entirely and add a ¼ cup more of coconut milk.
 Substitute the ghee with a vegan butter.

 Yes!
 Ghee is simply clarified butter, meaning the butter has been simmered until the milk solids and impurities separate and are then removed.

 - 10 oz carrots, shredded